ucsd-cse-spis-2019/ucsd-cse-spis-2019.github.io/_webapps/webapps-intro-part-2.md

 ```

 Here's a complete example of the code that we'll want to put into our hello.py file.

+### There are a LOT of changes

+Go slowly with your partner to ensure that your `hello.py` matches the complete example.
+Take note of all the changes that are made and follow the comments.
+Explain to your partner what is going in the `render_ftoc_result()` to ensure both of you understand what the function does.
+Ask a mentor if you're unsure.

 Note the the additional `import` statements that are needed: